scc-digitalhub/docs/user/docs/tasks/functions.md

 #### Create

 A run represents the execution of a task through a function.
 As such, the starting point to create a run is the function it is based on.
 Select one of the functions you created.
-You will notice multiple tabs at the top, next to `SUMMARY`.
-These tabs may differ depending on the function's `kind`.
+You will notice multiple tabs at the top: some of the `kind`-specific tabs correspond to a task that can be executed.

 ![Function build tab](../images/console/function-build-tab.png)